TheJuicePapi/proxygo/README.md

 *** Dont forget to configure both tor & proxychains beforehand ***

+.
+.
+.
+.
+.
+.

+Simply download the script and place it in your /home/usr directory folder.
+Then to launch  open the terimal and use 'python3 proxygo.py'

-This script has been tested on a RPI 4b 8gb model running a kali linux arm.
+This script has been tested on a RPI 4b model running a kali linux arm.